General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - Queen Elizabeth II is the longest reigning monarch of the UK, adopted by Queen Victoria – however who’s third?

-- Which two homes had been concerned within the Warfare of the Roses?
+- Which two homes had been concerned within the Struggle of the Roses?

 - Divorced, beheaded, died, divorced, beheaded, survived – who was Henry VIII’s final spouse?